To be or not to be

-At the core of becoming antifragile in this time of change is the ability to take decisions, even when the situation is unclear and the outcome is difficult to predict.
+At the core of becoming antifragile in this time of rapid change is the ability to take good decisions, even when a situation is unclear or the outcome is difficult to predict.

 This is the idea that one day you might grow to fulfil your destiny, to become who you truly are.

-The first is that a time of change will inevitably bring us challenges that make it harder to do the things we are used to doing and to have the things we are used to having.
+The first is that this time of change will inevitably bring us challenges that make it harder for us to do the things we are used to doing and to have the things we are used to having.
 Some of these things will be easy to let go.
-But the challenges we find most difficult will be the ones that have the greatest impact on our ability to maintain our sense of who we are, our identity.
-Understanding that this is what is happening will make it easier to avoid knee-jerk responses and to choose better ones.
+And the reason why we find the other challenges more difficult is because they are the ones that have the greatest impact on our ability to maintain our sense of who we are: our identity.
+If we understand that this is what is happening, then that will make it easier for us to avoid impulsive responses and, instead, to deliberately choose our best way forward.

-The third reason is that if we approach these apparently difficult decisions not as ‘problems’ to be overcome but as opportunities to learn more about who we are and what really matters to us, then we can use these situations to become clearer about who we most want to become — even if the current situation is making that more difficult.
+The third reason is that if we approach these apparently difficult decisions not as ‘problems’ to overcome but as opportunities to understand better who we really are and what actually matters most to us, then we can use these situations to gain clarity about who we most want to become — even if the situation seems difficult.

-And the fourth reason is that the clearer we are about who we most want to be (and not to be) then the quicker and more easily we will be able to make decisions — even when facts are in short supply and the outcome is difficult to predict.
-And the more inspired we will then feel to get up each morning to do what we have chosen to do.
+And the fourth reason is that the clearer we are about who we most want to be (and not to be) then the quicker and easier we will find it to make these difficult decisions — even when information is in short supply and the outcome is difficult to predict — and the more inspired we will then feel to get up each morning to do what we have chosen to do.

-In an uncertain changing world, this is the most control we can ever have.
-This is the fourth step to becoming antifragile.
+In a changing, uncertain world, this is the most control we can ever have.
+And this is the fourth step to becoming antifragile.

-How easy do you find it to take decisions based on little or no information and without knowing what the outcome is going to be?
+How easy do you find it to take decisions based on little or no information or without knowing how things are going to turn out?
 Would it be useful to become better at this?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.